andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/12-rockies_pt2.md

 Connected!
 That's a Bingo!!!!

-I get my head on a swivel and that's when I see it, about 20 yards down the hill from me, sitting on top of the snow flat as a pancake.
+Head on a swivel.
+Searching.
+Scanning.
+And then I see it!
+About 20 yards down the hill, sitting on top of the snow flat as a pancake.
 Unbelievable.
 I've mentioned it multiple times on this trip but I have no idea what I did to deserve the ridiculous luck I've been afforded on my adventure but I'm not going to question it.
 I'm just going to trust the process.